Earthcomputer/update-depression/README.md

 shouldn't be using it.

 Current features include:
-- A command to place a CCE boxes.
+- A command to place a CCE box.
+- A command to place a Noise suppressor.
 - Update suppression crash fix.

 Planned features include: